nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/wifi_coex.rst

 In cases where the GPIO is asserted after the radio activity has begun, the ``GRANT`` signal triggers a software interrupt, which in turn disables the radio.
 No guarantee is made on the latency of this interrupt, but the ISR priority is configurable.
+A priority as close to 0 as possible is recommended to avoid delaying the coex interface.

 Enabling generic one wire coexistence
 -------------------------------------